AdobeDocs/federated-audience-composition.de-DE/help/compositions/activities/enrichment.md

   *Zielgruppenbestimmung einer Kundengruppe und Hinzufügen der Felder „Betrag“ und „Produkttyp“ aus der „Kauf“-Tabelle*.

-Nachdem die Anreicherungsdaten zur Komposition hinzugefügt wurden, können sie in den Aktivitäten verwendet werden, die nach der **Anreicherung** -Aktivität, um Kunden basierend auf ihrem Verhalten, ihren Voreinstellungen und ihrer Auswahl in verschiedene Gruppen zu unterteilen.
+Nachdem die Anreicherungsdaten zur Komposition hinzugefügt wurden, können sie in den Aktivitäten verwendet werden, die nach der Aktivität **Anreicherung** hinzugefügt wurden, um Kunden basierend auf ihren Verhaltensweisen, Voreinstellungen und Optionen in verschiedene Gruppen zu unterteilen.

 <!--For instance, you can add to the working table information related to customers' purchases and use this data to personalize emails with their latest purchase or the amount spent on these purchases.-->